 Honors Program for the B.A.
-Program in Psychology
+Program

 Students are encouraged to participate in the department's honors program.
+It is strongly recommended for all students interested in graduate schools.
 An overall GPA of 3.3 is a prerequisite.
 Admission is granted by application in the fall of the junior year (deadline October 31).
 This program is composed of the following courses.